 Why use a collection agent?

-Using a professional collection agent offers other benefits, like:
+Plus, using a professional collection agent offers other benefits, like:

 - Avoids penalties: Taxes are paid correctly and on time, avoiding penalties for late or incorrect filings.